krasenDimitrov90/space-invaders-vanila/README.md

 ## Installation

 To install the game, first ensure that you have Node.js installed on your computer.
-Then, clone the repository and navigate to the project directory in the command line.
+Then, clone the repository, or download the zip and navigate to the project directory in the command line.
 Run the following command to install the necessary dependencies:

 ### `npm install`